If you are looking for a gluten-free, dairy-free sponge cake recipe, this Victoria sponge cake recipe is a winner, I promise.

 All credit for this recipe goes to Karen, from Cafe Creme, she kindly agreed to let me share it on the blog.
 They have a lovely cafe in Sheffield, and the majority of their dishes are gluten and wheat-free.

 5 eggs, whole in shells.
 Weigh them, then base all the weights of the other ingredients on that.
 I have never done this before, it works beautifully.

 dairy-free spread (you could use butter, or margarine, if dairy isn’t an issue)

 two 8 inch round baking tins, greased and lined.

 Oven at 180 degrees.

-(we also used some non dairy butter cream style icing, in the centre of the cake, cheating slightly)
+(we also used some non-dairy buttercream style icing, in the center of the cake, cheating slightly)